Campus Traditions: What Makes Us Montana

 The No. 37 Tradition

 Griz fullback and Plentywood native Kraig Paulson kicked off this football tradition in 1983, and ever since, one deserving Montana-born football player earns the No. 37 jersey every year.
 Kraig Paulson was known for many things, including his hard-working attitude and toughness – a.k.a. the Montana Spirit.
+Athletes from across the state have repped the #37 ever since, always bringing a game-winning attitude to Washington-Grizzly Stadium.

-Homecoming & Hello Walk
+Hello Walk

 Hello, howdy and bonjour!
 The Hello Walk is a longstanding Homecoming tradition dating back to 1924.
 Students, faculty and staff adorn a sidewalk with several ways to say hello during the onset of the fall semester, doing well to represent our friendly and welcoming campus.
 Tradition holds that when you pass a stranger on the Hello Walk, you exchange greetings.